-This cowboy Western-style Easy Skillet Cornbread is the perfect side for every soup, stew, and chili you make this winter.
-It takes just minutes to whip up this sweet cornbread and everyone always loves it!
+This cowboy Western-style Easy Skillet Cornbread is the perfect side for every soup, stew, and chili this winter.
+It takes mere minutes to whip up this sweet cornbread and everyone always loves it!

-Cornbread is one of those things that gets gobbled up when it’s on our dinner table.
-I mean, who doesn’t love a good cornbread?
-This cornbread is everything you could ask for.
-Which basically means it’s moist because dry cornbread is just awful.
+Cornbread is one of those things that gets gobbled up when it’s on our dinner table, and who doesn’t love a good cornbread?
+This recipe is everything you could ask for.
+Which basically just means it’s moist because dry cornbread is awful and you deserve better.

 Out here in the Western United States we prefer out cornbread with sugar in it.
 I call this cowboy or western style cornbread.
 Down in the Southern United States they prefer their cornbread without sugar.
 You can make this recipe with or without the sugar depending on your own personal preferences.

 You can make this recipe in either an 8 inch or a 10 inch cast iron skillet with the same cooking time.
 An 8 inch will just give you thicker slices.
 Make sure your cast iron pan is well seasoned so it won’t stick.
 If you are worried about your cast iron sticking, just rub it down with a bit of oil.
 It won’t hurt anything.

 While it may be called Easy Skillet Cornbread, you do not have to use a cast iron skillet for this recipe.
 Feel free to use an oven safe 9×9 pan instead.

 We love easy skillet cornbread with a good chili or hearty soup.
 We also love it on any random night of the week with just about anything.
 It is SO good.

 This recipe calls for up to 2/3 cup of sugar.
 However, there are a lot of opinions out there about how much sugar (if any at all!) should be in cornbread.
 This recipe will work with no sugar, or any amount up to the 2/3 cup.

 If you like this recipe, you may be interested in these other delicious bread recipes: